vrmarcelino/CCMetagen/tutorial/README.md

 We often work with multiple samples.
 Follow the steps below to run KMA and teh CCMetagen in batch.

-Set file paths (note that you will need to replace the file paths according to the locations of your folders):
+Set file paths (note that you need to replace the file paths according to the locations of your folders):
 ```
 input_dir=00_raw_reads
 output_dir=01_KMA_res